-After a grueling chase through downtown, Hard Drive had chosen to situate himself in the middle of the Megakat Freeway, bringing traffic to a halt as the katizens abandoned their cars and ran away.
+After a grueling chase through downtown, Hard Drive had chosen to situate himself in the middle of the Megakat Freeway, bringing traffic to a halt as the citizens abandoned their cars and ran away.
 T-Bone had to land the Turbokat several yards away in an empty field, and after twenty minutes, this was as close to Hard Drive as either of the SWAT Kats had gotten.

 “Razor!”
 T-Bone yelled over to his partner.
+“Got any ideas?”

 “You’ve asked me that five times already!”
 Razor shot back.
 “And no!
 I still can’t think of anything.
 This guy’s reached a whole new level of dangerousness.”

 Giggling evilly, Hard Drive advanced towards his foes’ hiding places, electricity sizzling all around his Surge Coat-clad form.
-“Come out, come out, wherever you are, SWAT Kats!
+“Come out, come out, where-ever you are, SWAT Kats!
 Hard Drive wants to play zap-the-heroes!”

-“Nah, we’re too shy, besides we’re already playing a game,” said T-Bone.
-“Aw, well then, let’s play!”
-Hard Drive snarled.
+“Nah, we’re too shy; besides, we’re already playing a game,” said T-Bone.
+“It’s hide-and-seek.”

 He lifted up his arm, firing bolts of electricity at the empty car Razor was hiding behind.
 The bolts hit the vehicle, shattering the glass and melting the metal.
 Razor jumped out from hiding and dashed over to where T-Bone was.
 Hard Drive noticed, but wasn’t fast enough.
 His electrical bolts scorched the ground seconds after Razor was behind the divider with his partner.

 He fired on the divider, sending chunks of concrete in all directions and blowing both SWAT Kats backwards several feet.
 Razor landed flat on his back, but T-Bone managed to land with his palms touching the ground and flipped back over right-side up and landed on his feet.
 He looked at Razor, who didn’t get up, and growled.

 Amused, Hard Drive crossed his arms.

-Once more, Hard Drive’s arms came up, electricity sizzling on his fingertips, and T-Bone had nowhere to run.
-Suddenly, a volley of laser fire hit the ground near Hard Drive’s feet, and he stopped and leapt aside to avoid being hit, yelping in surprise.
-T-Bone looked up in time to see a trio of Enforcer choppers hovering in the sky above the freeway, their side-mounted laser cannons blasting away at Hard Drive, who danced aside again and let fly another of his deadly bolts.
+Once more, Hard Drive lifted his arms, electricity sizzling on his fingertips, and T-Bone had nowhere to run.
+Suddenly, a volley of laser fire hit the ground near Hard Drive’s feet, and he stopped and leaped aside to avoid being hit, yelping in surprise.
+T-Bone looked up in time to see a trio of Enforcer choppers hovering in the sky above the freeway, their side-mounted laser cannons blasting away at Hard Drive.
+He danced aside again and let fly another of his deadly bolts.

+“Puny Enforcers,” Hard Drive sneered.
 “You never learn, do you?
 Oh well, if the beating I gave you at the main power grid wasn’t enough, then by all means let me give you some more!”

 “Mini-Turboblades, fire!” he yelled.

 “Huh?”
 Hard Drive spun around.
+“What the–?”

 “No!” he wailed.
+“I was careless!”

 Devoid of his powers, Hard Drive screamed and ran from the angry SWAT Kat.
 Before he could get very far, one of the two remaining Enforcer choppers touched down in front of him, and Lieutenant Felina Feral, flanked by a pair of brutish Enforcer commandos, hopped out, guns at the ready.
 Hard Drive skidded to a halt.

 “Got to get away!” he squealed.

 “Not this time, Hard Drive,” Felina said.
 She leveled her gun at him.

 T-Bone, meanwhile, was kneeling beside the prone Razor.
 As the commandos led Hard Drive to a waiting Enforcer cruiser, Felina ran over to T-Bone’s side, holstering her gun.
 T-Bone was checking Razor’s pulse.

 “Is he okay?” she asked.

 “Yeah, he’s just unconscious,” T-Bone replied.
 “That blast from Hard Drive messed him up good.”

 He gently slapped Razor’s cheeks, and the smaller SWAT Kat blinked awake slowly, and coughed, sitting up.
 T-Bone smiled and patted his partner on the back and helped him to stand up.

 “What happened?” he asked groggily.

 By now, a slew of reporters from Kat’s Eye News, Inside Megakat City, and other newsgroups had arrived on the scene and were being held back by the many Enforcer commandos that had arrived.
 Cleanup crews were also on hand to clear away the debris so that the motorists could begin using the freeway once again.
 With all the commotion, the SWAT Kats seemed a bit uncomfortable.

+“Well, Lieutenant,” said T-Bone.
 “We’d better be headin’ home before they start asking us for autographs.”

 Laughing, T-Bone and a still-somewhat groggy Razor slipped away between the abandoned cars and back to the field where they had left the Turbokat.
-Felina watched them get in, and a few moments later once the jet was all powered up, rose into the sky and took off.
+Felina watched them get in, and a few moments later the jet was all powered up, rose into the sky, and took off.
 Then, returning to her duties, she walked back over to where her fellow Enforcers were still quite busy.
 One of the commandos approached and saluted, Felina returning the gesture.

-“All that’s left now is to clean up all this mess so those anxious motorists can use it again.”
+“Everything’s under control, Lieutenant,” he reported.
+“All that’s left now is to clean up all this mess for those anxious motorists to use it again.”

-The commando saluted and hurried off, while Felina walked back to her parked chopper and climbed back into the pilot’s seat.
-Flicking on the band, she brought the radio to her mouth.
+The commando saluted and hurried off, while Felina walked back to her parked chopper and climbed back into the pilot’s seat. flicking on the band, she brought the radio to her mouth.